 - Since 2018 we have been working with the Speak Out Survivors network, which produced the powerful book Letters to a Broken Church through Ekklesia Publishing in 2019.

 - In 2020 we formed a partnership with Beer and Theology Cambridge, offering informal seminars on Zoom on the first Friday of each month.
-We currently offer hosting for these.
+We offered hosting for these through t0 2022.

 - In the recent past, our collaborations have included: